logactaesque/dice-roller/README.md

 # Logactaesque Dice
-A web service that mimics the rolling of Logacta dice to determine the outcome of a football game.
+A RESTful web service that mimics the rolling of Logacta dice when determining the outcome of a football game.
 All seven dice are available as per the original rules of the game:

 | Dice |Available Faces   |